DirtBagXon/3zb2-zigflag/README.md

 # Custom 3rd Zigock Bot II for Linux Quake II

-This is a custom port of the 3rd Zigock Bot II to Linux Quake II clients or servers. \
+This is a custom port of the 3rd Zigock Bot II to Linux Quake II - Yamagi Quake II advised.  \
-All warnings (up to GCC9) and unused variables have been addressed from the original source. \
+All warnings (up to GCC9) and unused variables have been addressed in the original source. \
-The code has backport fixes, enhancements and features applied from various sources: tsmod, \
+The code also has backport fixes, enhancements and features applied from various sources: \
-yquake2 and custom.
+`tsmod`, `yquake2` and custom.

-This was modified for my own use and driven by nostalgia for the Quake II servers of old. \
+This was modified for my own use and driven by nostalgia for the Quake II servers of the 90's. \
-There are many heavily modified versions of Quake II games, this mod keeps the look and feel of \
+There are many heavily modified versions of Quake II games, this mod tries to keeps the look and feel of \
-the original game, but allowed the Quake II multiplayer experience sadly lacking in the present day. \
+the original game deathmatch, but allows the multiplayer experience with some of the best bots for the Quake II\
-I couldn't find any `Capture and Hold` servers running on [q2servers](http://q2servers.com) so this offered the ability to \
+engine.
+I also couldn't locate any `Capture and Hold` servers running on [q2servers](http://q2servers.com) so this offered \
-return a firm favourite via the `zigmode` function.
+the ability to rekindle a firm favourite via the `zigmode` modification.

 Tip of the hat to `Ponpoko`, original mod author and bot creator.